Understand what the advisory fuel rates are, when they are used and the applicable HMRC fuel rates for 2021.

 |Engine size||Diesel - amount per mile|

-VAT registered businesses are entitled to reclaim VAT on expenses, including fuel.
-Fuel is vat-able at the standard VAT rate of 20% so it is possible to reclaim VAT using the advisory fuel rates.
+VAT registered businesses are entitled to claim back VAT on expenses, including fuel used for business travel.
+VAT is charged at the standard rate of 20% and it can be claimed back on fuel using the fuel rates.
+Find out how to claim in this guide.